Dizziness and Vertigo

 • A spinning sensation

 Vertigo is a sensation of movement of the self or the environment when there is no actual movement.
-Usually the perceived movement is rotary—a spinning or wheeling sensation—but some patients simply feel pulled to one side.
+Usually the perceived movement is rotary—a spinning or rolling sensation—but some patients simply feel pulled to one side.
 Vertigo is not a diagnosis—it is a description of a sensation.

 Vertigo Myths